Robie House: Architectural influence

 The Robie House was one of the first residences in the U.S. to be made of cement blocks and poured concrete.
 A writer for The Sydney Morning Herald said that some of the house's design features had since become commonplace, including cantilevered slabs, concrete floors, and corner windows.
 The house's continuous windows and protruding roof were also popularized nationwide.
 Newspapers have cited the house as having introduced other architectural details, such as spare bathrooms, self-watering planters, attached garages, picture windows, and split-level spaces.
 Some of the house's architectural features had been used in Wright's previous designs, such as Warren McArthur's house and Wright's Oak Park studio.
 The Robie House was one of the most prominent buildings that Wright designed in his Oak Park studio, as well as one of the last structures he designed there.
 Wright himself considered the house to be a "cornerstone of modern architecture".

 The Commission on Chicago Landmarks said: "The bold interplay of horizontal planes about the chimney mass, and the structurally expressive piers and windows, established a new form of domestic design."
 A 1957 article in House & Home magazine said that "The house introduced so many concepts in planning and construction that its full influence cannot be measured accurately for many years to come", calling it the most consequential house to be built in the U.S. in a century.
-Similarly, The Christian Science Monitor said in 1962 that the Robie House was Wright's first residence to "have an effective influence on modern residential architecture", and Walter Gropius called the house "a milestone in independent architecture".
+Similarly, The Christian Science Monitor said in 1962 that the Robie House was Wright's first residence to "have an effective influence on modern residential architecture", and Bauhaus architect Walter Gropius called the house "a milestone in independent architecture".